MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

 > [!NOTE]
-> This article is for the current general availability version of the Azure Information Protection scanner with the Azure Information Protection client (classic) or the preview version of the Azure Information Protection scanner with the current general availability version of the Azure Information Protection unified labeling client.
+> This article is for the current general availability version of the Azure Information Protection scanner with the Azure Information Protection client (classic) and the preview version of the Azure Information Protection scanner with the current general availability version of the Azure Information Protection unified labeling client.
 >
-> To upgrade from a general availability version of the scanner that is older than 1.48.204.0, see [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner).
-You can then use the instructions on this page, omitting the step to install the scanner.
+> If you have previously installed the scanner and want to upgrade it, use the following upgrade instructions and then use the instructions on this page, omitting the step to install the scanner:
+> - For the classic client: [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner)
+> - For the unified labeling client: [Upgrading the Azure Information Protection scanner](./rms-client/clientv2-admin-guide.md#upgrading-the-azure-information-protection-scanner)
 >
-> If you have previous versions of the scanner and you're not ready to upgrade it, see [Deploying previous versions of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-previousversions.md).
+> If you have a version of the scanner that is older than 1.48.204.0 and you're not ready to upgrade it, see [Deploying previous versions of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-previousversions.md).

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.